 - Greens including romaine lettuce (see my note below)

-- Fully cooked chicken (rotisserie chicken is a great option)
+- Fully cooked chicken breast (rotisserie chicken is a great option)

 - Hard-boiled eggs